 Ask yourself, "Who sees them?"
 I find it really interesting that professional and amateur astronomers don't report UFO's.
 Astronomers are experienced, knowledgeable sky observers.
 They have collectively spent millions of hours staring into the night sky.
 So why don't we get UFO reports from this group on a regular basis?
-They take thousands and thousands of photos of the night sky.
+They take thousands and thousands of high definition photos of the night sky.
 Why don't all the astronomy magazines have photos of flying saucers?

 Then there are Sprites, dancing lights that have appeared above most thunderstorms throughout history.
 Lightning from the thunderstorm excites the electric field above, producing a flash of light called a sprite.
 Sprites can take the form of fast-paced balls of electricity, streaks or tendrils.
 Fiery balls have been videotaped 35 to 80 miles high, moving up and down at one-tenth the speed of light.
 Both jetliner pilots and astronauts have previously reported sightings of sprites, along with a different but equally mysterious phenomenon known as blue jets.

 Years of searching and millions of dollars spent seeking evidence of life in the universe by looking for some signature of its technology (spanning all wavelengths from radio to visible light) have yet to turn up a single, non-random signal or transmission.